 Boca Negra Canyon is probably the most popular, as there’s a large expanse of petroglyphs that are accessible from a flat trail, as well as a short and steep hike up to an overlook with an excellent view across the city.

-Map of Things to do in Albuquerque
+Map of Things to Do in Albuquerque

 Where to Stay in Albuquerque

-Thereโs no shortage of places to stay in Albuquerque, so for most of the year you shouldnโt have any problem finding somewhere to suit your budget.
-The only exception to this rule is if you visit during the Balloon Fiesta, when accommodation becomes much more expensive, and harder to find.
+There’s no shortage of places to stay in Albuquerque, so for most of the year you shouldn’t have any problem finding somewhere to suit your budget.
+The exception is if you visit during the Balloon Fiesta, when accommodation becomes much more expensive and harder to find.
+For tips on that, check out Jess’s comprehensive guide to the Albuquerque Balloon Fiesta.

-You can see the full listings for Albuquerque on booking.com here.
+You can see the full listings for Albuquerque on Booking.com here.

 How to Get Around Albuquerque

 You have a number of options for getting around Albuquerque.
-Our recommended way is to drive yourself โ the attractions can be a bit spread out, and I have to admit, cities in the US tend to be biased somewhat towards people who drive!
+Our recommended way is to drive yourself.
+The attractions can be a bit spread out, and I have to admit, cities in the US tend to be biased somewhat towards people who drive!

-Of course, thereโs a bus service in Albuquerque, which you can use to get around the city.
+Of course, there’s a bus service in Albuquerque, which you can use to get around the city.
 You can find details on pricing, tickets and timetables on the official website.

-Day Trips From Albuquerque
+Day Trips from Albuquerque

 - The Turquoise Trail.
 This driving route links Albuquerque with Santa Fe, following a 50 mile scenic national byway.
 It passes through some lovely old mining towns and villages, and there are a number of attractions along the route, from a singing road to historical attractions and craft stores.

 - Acoma Pueblo.
 One of the oldest inhabited places in North America, this pueblo is found atop a large rock mesa and is home to the Acoma Pueblo tribe.
-You can visit this yourself with a vehicle, or you can take a tour like this.

 - Our guide to the best restaurants in Albuquerque, which covers everything from food trucks to fine dining, as well as some of the best spots for excellent New Mexican cuisine